On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Numeric Results

+Fig. \ref{Fig:Rate_OAMP_Turbo} compares the achievable rates of the conventional Turbo \cite{Yuan2014} and OAMP.
+Both Turbo and OAMP achieve the Gaussian capacity under Gaussian signaling.
+However, for QPSK, 8PSK, and 16QAM modulations, OAMP demonstrates replica capacity optimality when it has a unique fixed point, while Turbo exhibits a rate loss and is therefore considered to be capacity sub-optimal.
+Consequently, OAMP outperforms Turbo, aligning with the findings in \cite{MaTWC}.
+Furthermore, the rate loss of Turbo increases with higher values of $\beta$ and $\kappa$, and remains negligible if $\beta$ and $\kappa$ are relatively small.

-To compare OAMP with the conventional Turbo \cite{ YC2018TWC, Lei20161b}, we consider a $500\times 333$ QPSK linear system with $\beta=1.5$ and $\kappa=\{10, 50\}$.
-As shown in Fig. \ref{Fig:Rate_OAMP_Turbo}, the SNR limits of OAMP and Turbo for the target rate $R=1$ are respectively $2.85$ dB and $3.78$ dB for $\kappa=10$, and $5.03$ dB and $7.12$ dB for $\kappa=50$.
-The upper two sub-figures in Fig.~\ref{Fig:BER_OAMP_Turbo} shows the transfer curve matching of Turbo, where the irregular LDPC codes (code length$=10^5$ code rate$=0.5$) are respectively optimized respectively Turbo.
-The curve matching of OAMP can be found in Fig. \ref{Fig:BER_OAMP}.
-Note that the NLD of OAMP denotes the \emph{a-posteriori} output variance, while the NLD of Turbo denotes the \emph{extrinsic} output variance.
-The third sub-figure in Fig.~\ref{Fig:BER_OAMP_Turbo} shows the BER performances of the optimized OAMP and the optimized Turbo (with iterations $=250$).
-The corresponding optimized code parameters are given in Table~\ref{Opt_degree1}, which illustrate that these decoding thresholds are very close (about $0.1$ dB$\sim0.2$ dB away) to the capacity limits.
-In addition, their simulated BERs of OAMP and Turbo are about 1dB for $\kappa=10$ and 2 dB for $\kappa=50$ away from their thresholds respectively.
-For more details, please refer to Table \ref{Opt_degree1}.
-As a result, comparing with the Turbo, OAMP has 1 dB improvement for $\kappa=10$ and 2 dB improvement for $\kappa=50$ in BER performance.
-Overall, the conventional Turbo has huge performance loss in general discrete linear systems, especially in the case of high transmission rate and high ill-conditional number, while OAMP can approach the discrete system capacity with proper code design (see Fig. \ref{Fig:BER_OAMP} also for more simulation results).
+The upper two sub-figures in Fig.~\ref{Fig:BER_OAMP_Turbo} illustrate the transfer curve matching of Turbo \cite{ YC2018TWC, Lei20161b}, while the curve matching of OAMP can be found in Fig. \ref{Fig:BER_OAMP}.
+Note that the VTF-NLE of OAMP outputs \emph{a-posteriori} variance, whereas the NLE of Turbo outputs \emph{extrinsic} variance.
+We consider a QPSK-modulated LUIS with system sizes of $(N, M)=(500, 333)$ and condition numbers $\kappa={10, 50}$.
+The limits of OAMP and Turbo for rate $R=1$ are respectively $2.85$ dB and $3.78$ dB for $\kappa=10$, and $5.03$ dB and $7.12$ dB for $\kappa=50$.
+The third sub-figure in Fig.~\ref{Fig:BER_OAMP_Turbo} compares the BERs of the optimized OAMP and the optimized Turbo \cite{ YC2018TWC, Lei20161b} (with 250 iterations).
+The detailed parameters can be found in Table~\ref{Opt_degree1}, which illustrates that the decoding thresholds are within a range of 0.1 dB to 0.2 dB from their respective limits.
+In addition, the simulated BERs of OAMP and Turbo are about 1dB for $\kappa=10$ and 2 dB for $\kappa=50$ away from their limits respectively.
+Compared with the Turbo, OAMP exhibits a 1 dB improvement for $\kappa=10$ and 2 dB improvement for $\kappa=50$ in BER.
+Overall, the conventional Turbo experiences a significant performance loss in general discrete linear systems, particularly in scenarios involving high transmission rates and/or high condition numbers.
+On the other hand, OAMP has the capability to approach the replica constrained capacity of discrete systems through proper code design (see Fig. \ref{Fig:BER_OAMP} also for more simulation results).